James T. Brett: Early life, education, and early career

-Brett grew up in Savin Hill as one of six siblings, the eldest of whom, Jack, was born with an intellectual disability and died in 2010.
+Brett was born December 22, 1949 in Boston.
+Brett is a first-generation American, being the son of parents to emigrated from the Irish town of Tubbercurry.
+He grew up in the Savin Hill neighborhood as one of six siblings.
+The eldest sibling, his brother Jack, was born with an intellectual disability and died in 2010.
 In high school, Brett participated in a federal TRIO program called Upward Bound, which works with students to prepare them for college.